wez/wezterm/docs/config/lua/config/window_padding.md

 You may use a fractional number such as `"0.5cell"` or numbers large than one such as `"72pt"`.

+The default padding is shown below.
+In earlier releases, the default padding was 0 for each of the possible edges.

 ```lua
 return {
   window_padding = {